jdputsch/dotfiles/README.md

                        versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run script/bootstrap.

+TODO: convert to a Make-based system, similar to: https://github.com/georgijd/dotfiles